skyportal/skyportal/doc/setup.md

 A skipped step rarely names itself in the resulting error:

-* Missing columns or tables (`psycopg.errors.UndefinedColumn`) mean the migrations have not been applied.
+* Database errors about missing columns or tables mean the migrations have not been applied.
 Run `make db_migrate`.
-* `Cannot find module '../broker/BrokerAlerts'` or `ajv.opts is undefined` mean the Javascript bundle is stale.
-It is rebuilt only when the app starts, so restart the app, then reload the browser with Shift held down (it may be caching the old bundle too).
+* Front-end errors about a module that cannot be found, or that disagree with the code you have checked out, mean the Javascript bundle is stale.
+It is rebuilt only when the app starts, so restart the app, then reload the browser with Shift held down, since it may be caching the old bundle too.
-* `ModuleNotFoundError: No module named 'baselayer'` means the submodules were not updated, or `PYTHONPATH=.` was not set.
+* An import error for `baselayer` means the submodules were not updated.
 * If alembic reports more than one head, see [Database migrations](migrations).

 ## Troubleshooting